stancl/tenancy-docs/source/docs/v3/tenancy-bootstrappers.blade.md

 This bootstrapper adds the current tenant's ID to the queued job payloads, and initializes tenancy based on this ID when jobs are being processed.

+The bootstrapper has a static `$forceRefresh` property which is `false` by default.
+Setting the property to `true` will make tenancy re-initialize for each queued job.
+This is useful when you're changing the tenant's state (e.g. properties in the `data` column) and want the next job to initialize tenancy again with the new data.
+Features like the Tenant Config are only executed when tenancy is initialized, so the re-initialization is needed in some cases.

 You can read more about this on the *Queues* page:

 [Queues]({{ $page->link('queues') }})